Affiliate links on Android Authority may earn us a commission. Learn more.

 The 7nm Snapdragon 855 also offered a number of other company firsts, such as the now-standard tri-cluster CPU arrangement (performance, medium, efficiency cores), a Hexagon Tensor Accelerator chip for improved machine learning, support for Wi-Fi 6, and optional support for an external 5G modem.

 Qualcomm’s 2019 flagship SoC also provided a beefy Adreno 640 GPU, 200MP single camera support, Bluetooth 5.1, 4K HDR video capture, and Quick Charge 4 Plus.
 This all made for one of the most powerful and feature-rich Android processors ever released.

-The Snapdragon 855’s performance and feature-set were so impressive that the design is still around today in the form of the Snapdragon 860.
-The 860 powers the Poco X3 Pro and Xiaomi Pad 5 and is essentially a Snapdragon 855 Plus with even higher clock speeds.
+The Snapdragon 855’s performance and feature set were so impressive that the design is still around today in the form of the Snapdragon 860.
+The 860 powered the POCO X3 Pro and Xiaomi Pad 5 as recently as 2022 and is essentially a Snapdragon 855 Plus with even higher clock speeds.

 Notable phones: Google Pixel 4 series, LG V50, OnePlus 7 series, Samsung Galaxy S10 family (Snapdragon), Samsung Galaxy Note 10 range (Snapdragon)

 8. Snapdragon 765G

 The 5G era started in 2019 with flagship phones, but you can definitely argue that it kicked off in earnest in 2020 due to the Snapdragon 765G.
 Qualcomm’s first mid-range 5G processor helped make 5G more mainstream, offering both sub-6GHz and mmWave 5G support and landing in a host of affordable phones that year.

 More on 5G: The best 5G phones you can buy right now